Bristol-Braille/calibre-pef-plugin/README.md

 In particular:

+* --ueb2 use liblouis to convert to contracted grade 2
 * --num-rows defaults to 4 and is number of rows per page
 * --max-line-length defaults to 40 and is the maximum number of cells per row